-Lampard first came to prominence as a player, coming through West Ham United's Academy and making his Premier League debut in January 1996.
+Lampard first rose to prominence as a player, coming through West Ham United's Academy and making his Premier League debut in January 1996.

-He helped the Irons to their highest-ever finish in the competition, fifth place in 1998/99, and victory in the UEFA Intertoto Cup the same year.
+He helped the Hammers to their highest-ever finish in the competition, fifth place in 1998/99, and victory in the UEFA Intertoto Cup the same year.

 He became the Blues' all-time record goalscorer with 211 strikes, 147 of them coming in the Premier League.

 He won three Premier League titles, four FA Cups, two League Cups and both the UEFA Champions League and Europa League with Chelsea, while he was named the Premier League Player of the Season in 2004/05.

-Lampard, who also earned over 100 England caps, moved on to Manchester City in the summer of 2014, making 32 Premier League appearances while scoring six goals in his season at the Etihad Stadium.
+Lampard, who also earned over 100 England caps, moved to Manchester City in the summer of 2014, making 32 Premier League appearances while scoring six goals in his only season at the Etihad Stadium.